googleapis/api-linter/docs/rules/0203/output-only.md

 message Book {
   string name = 1;

+  // @OutputOnly
-  // Immutable.
-The title of the book.
+  // When the book was published.
   // (-- api-linter: core::0203::output-only=disabled
-  //     aip.dev/not-precedent: We need to do this because reasons. --)
-  // Output only.
-When the book was published. google.protobuf.Timestamp publish_time = 2;
+  //     aip.dev/not-precedent: We need to do this because reasons. --) google.protobuf.Timestamp publish_time = 2;
 }
 ```